vmware-archive/gpdb-sandbox-tutorials/README.md

 10. Follow the prompts and finish the install of VMware Tools.
 11. In the VMware Fusion menus, Select Virtual Machine / Cancel VMware Tools Installation
+* Note:  X-Windows System is not installed.
+To install:
+>`yum groupinstall 'X Window System'`